A Veterans Day Retrospective by Our Veterans Today Senior Editor and a Marine – Gordon Duff

 Only when we recognize the real cost of war will we understand how to live in peace and security.

-Posted by Jim W. Dean on Nov 11 2011, With 0 Reads, Filed under Editor, New World Order War, WarZone.
+Posted by Jim W. Dean, Managing Editor on November 11, 2011, With 9495 Reads Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.